 After leaving the pharmacy, you'll still need to take a few precautions.
 First, check to make sure you have the correct prescription.
 Many prescription and medicine bottles look the same, so make sure your child's name is on the label and it's the medicine that the doctor recommended or prescribed.

 Be especially careful when reaching into the medicine cabinet in the middle of the night — it's easy to grab the wrong bottle when you're sleepy.

 Read all instructions.
-Both prescription and OTC medications usually come with printed inserts about common side effects and further instructions on how to take the medicine.
+Both prescription and OTC medicines usually come with printed inserts about common side effects and further instructions on how to take the medicine.
 Be sure to read all information carefully before beginning the medication, and call the doctor or pharmacist if you have any questions.

 Another common instruction on prescription medicines is "take on an empty stomach," in which case your child should take the medicine 1 hour before or 2 hours after a meal because food may prevent the medicine from working properly or may delay or reduce its absorption.
-Some medications interact only with certain foods or nutrients, such as dairy products, so be sure to check the label for any additional instructions.
+Some medicines interact only with certain foods or nutrients, such as dairy products, so be sure to check the label for any additional instructions.

 The label may instruct you to shake a liquid medicine before using so that the active ingredients are evenly distributed throughout it.

 The right dose.
 Giving the correct dose is important because most medicines need to be taken in a certain amount and at certain times to be effective.
 The dose will be written on the prescription label or, on OTC medications, should be printed on the package insert, product box, or product label.

 In general, use caution when giving OTC medications to young kids.
 Cough and cold medicines are discouraged in children younger than 6 years old due to potential side effects.
 Consult your doctor if you have any questions.